I recently came across a $199.99 2TB Gen5 NVMe drive from a brand I’ve never heard of – Kanani.Tech. I was curious, so I got one and tested it :)

 Lo and behold:

-Take a look at these two other drives:
+Looks familiar?
+You’re not alone.
+Take a look at these two photos:

-The first one is the Sabrent Rocket 5, the second is the Gigabyte Aorus.
+The first one is the Sabrent Rocket 5; the second is the new Gigabyte Aorus.
 The Kanani.Tech KTP2000 and these two drives are visually identical.
-I believe they are all Phison’s reference drives for the Phison E26 controller, sold and packaged to these brands by Phison themselves, with the brand sticker on top.
+I tend to think that all three are Phison’s reference drive for its in-house E26 controller, sold and packaged to these brands by Phison themselves, with the brand sticker on top.

-Try and see reviews for other drives with the Phison E26 controller and the 232-layer 3D TLC NAND flash by Micron.
-They all look exactly the same device.
+Any drive you’ll find with the Phison E26 controller and the 232-layer 3D TLC NAND flash by Micron – they all look exactly the same.

-If I were Kanani.Tech, I’d drop the price of the KTP2000 a little and offer a 6-7 year warranty.
-Then it’s a no-brainer.
-KIA did the same with their cars, offering a 7-year warranty compared to only 3 by their competitors, and overturned the perception that their cars aren’t reliable.
-Today, they’re a bestseller in many countries.
+If I were Kanani.Tech, I’d drop the price of the KTP2000 to about $150 and offer a 5 year warranty, or charge ~$180 and offer a 7-year warranty.
+In both cases, it’s a no-brainer.
+KIA did the same with their cars, offering a 7-year warranty compared to the typical 3 offered by their competitors.
+In less than a decade, they overturned the perception that their cars aren’t reliable.
+Today, they’re bestselling.

 Phison E26 vs SM2508

-I tested the Kanani vs the ADATA XPG 980 Blade with the new Silicon Motion SM2508 controller.
-This controller is built using TSMC’s 6nm process vs the 12nm FinFET process (also by TSMC) building the Phison E26.
+I tested the Kanani drive vs the XPG 980 Blade with the new Silicon Motion SM2508 controller.
+This controller is built using TSMC’s 6nm process, compared to the 12nm FinFET process (also by TSMC) making the Phison E26.

-* For cooling, I’m using the heatsink of my Gigabyte Z890 Aorus Master.
-Case is the Lancool 207.
+* For cooling, I’m using the passive heatsink of my Gigabyte Z890 Aorus Master.

 Kanani.Tech KTP2000